Can an IUD Cause a UTI?

 Are IUDs Safe?

 Despite their increased popularity, there is still a considerable amount of skepticism and weariness concerning the use of IUDs.
-This could be due to highly documented past cases of IUDs that have been deemed unsafe and may have even led to the death of a number of individuals who used them.
+This could be due to highly documented past cases of IUDs that have been deemed unsafe and may have even led to the death of several individuals who used them.

 One example of a device like this is the Dalkon Shield.
 Studies have suggested that the Dalkon Shield is functionally and structurally different compared to other IUDs available.
 Due to this, it could lead to pathogenic bacteria spreading to the uterine cavity, causing side effects such as sepsis.